(See also Overview of Vitamins.)

-Folate (folic acid), with vitamin B 12 , is necessary for the formation of normal red blood cells and the synthesis of DNA (deoxyribonucleic acid), which is the genetic material of cells.
+Folate (folic acid) is a B vitamin.
+Along with vitamin B12, folate is necessary for the formation of normal red blood cells and the synthesis of DNA (deoxyribonucleic acid), which is the genetic material of cells.
 Folate is also necessary for normal development of a fetus’s nervous system.
-A low intake of folate may increase the risk of bone fractures in older adults.
+A low intake of folate may increase the risk of fractures in older adults.

 In the United States and Canada, folate is added to enrich foods made from grains.
 Folate in supplements or in enriched foods is easier for the body to absorb than the folate that occurs naturally in food.